ClassZak/PasswordManager/README.md

 # PasswordManager

-Simple password manager for storing encrypted password by OpenSSL library with key and iv.
+Simple password manager for storing encrypted password by OpenSSL library using cipher with key and iv.

 ## 🛠 Dependencies